GruberMarkus/Export-RecipientPermissions/docs/README.md

 ## 1.1.
 Output
 The report is saved to the file 'Export-RecipientPermissions_Result.csv', which consists of the following columns:
 - Grantor Primary SMTP: The primary SMTP address of the object granting a permission
-  - When public folder permissions are exported, this column contains the value 'Public Folder'
-  - When management role group members are exported, this column contains the value 'Management Role Group'
+  - When management role group members are exported, this column contains 'Management Role Group'
+  - When public folder permissions are exported, this column represents the folder's content mailbox
 - Grantor Display Name: The display name of the grantor.
+  - When management role group members are exported, this column is empty
+  - When public folder permissions are exported, this column represents the folder's content mailbox
 - Grantor Recipient Type: The recipient type and recipient type detail of the grantor.
+  - When management role group members are exported, this column contains 'ManagementRoleGoup'
+  - When public folder permissions are exported, this column represents the folder's content mailbox ('UserMailbox/PublicFolderMailbox')
 - Grantor Environment: Shows if the grantor is held on-prem or in the cloud.
-- Folder: Mailbox folder the permission is granted on
-  - When management role group members are exported, this column contains the name of the management role group
+  - When public folder permissions are exported, this column represents the folder's content mailbox
+- Folder: Folder the permission is granted on
   - Empty for non-folder permissions
+  - All folder names start with '/', '/' representing the root folder
+  - When management role group members are exported, this column contains the name of the group and no '/' prefix (as this is not a real folder)
 - Permission: The permission granted/received (e.g., FullAccess, SendAs, SendOnBehalf etc.)
   - When public folder permissions are exported and a folder is mail-enabled, a "virtual" right 'MailEnabled' is exported
   - When management role group members are exported, a "virtual" right 'Member' is exported